Singulink/Singulink.UI/README.md

 You are free to use any libraries or code in this repository that you find useful and feedback/contributions are welcome regardless of library state.

+API documentation is available on the [project documentation site](https://www.singulink.com/Docs/Singulink.UI/index.html).

 ### About Singulink

 We are a small team of engineers and designers dedicated to building beautiful, functional, and well-engineered software solutions.
 We offer very competitive rates as well as fixed-price contracts and welcome inquiries to discuss any custom development / project support needs you may have.

-This package is part of our **Singulink Libraries** collection.
+These packages are part of our **Singulink Libraries** collection.
 Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.

 ## Components

 ### Singulink.UI.Navigation

+Designed for handling MVVM-based applications with complex deep-linked navigation, with a strong emphasis on maintainability, separation of concerns and full testability of view models.
+We are confident that you will not want to use anything else once you try it out!

 **Key Features**:

 ✔️ First-class asynchronous navigation with automatic busy-state management
-✔️ Strongly-typed and compile-time checked routes and route parameters to make mistakes almost impossible - no more magic strings!
+✔️ "Strongly-typed everything" so the compiler can catch mistakes early and validate routes and navigations - no magic strings!
+✔️ "Zero code-behind" so you never need to handle events or override methods in pages or dialogs
-✔️ Comprehensive deep-linking support with automatic route parameter parsing and validation
+✔️ Comprehensive deep-linking support with automatic route parameter parsing
-✔️ Compatible with all major MVVM frameworks
+✔️ Compatible with all MVVM frameworks
-✔️ Single window or multi-window app support with an arbitrary level of view nesting
+✔️ Single window or multi-window apps, child navigation views
-✔️ Intuitive, straightforward and foolproof support for content dialogs / message dialogs / nested dialogs
+✔️ Intuitive, straightforward and foolproof content dialogs / message dialogs / nested dialogs
-✔️ Just as easy to use with or without a DI container (we prefer not to use one at all with this library!)
+✔️ Just as easy to use with or without a DI container (we prefer not to use one at all with this library)
 ✔️ Full integration with **Singulink.UI.Tasks** ([see below](#singulinkuitasks)) for simple and easy management of busy-state while long running operations are executing on pages or dialogs

 The base library is not tied to any particular UI framework and can be referenced from framework-agnostic view model projects, but currently only WinUI/Uno-specific implementations of the base library types are provided via the `Singulink.UI.Navigation.WinUI` package to do the actual navigation and routing in the UI app layer.
-We plan to add more UI framework implementations (probably WPF and Avalonia initially) soon.
+We plan to add more UI framework implementations soon (probably WPF and Avalonia initially).

 Stay tuned, additional documentation and examples are also coming soon!
 You are welcome to have a look at the [Playground](https://github.com/Singulink/Singulink.UI/tree/main/Playground) project to get an idea of how it works for now.

+Some key parts of the Playground to check out are:

+- [`Routes.cs`](https://github.com/Singulink/Singulink.UI/blob/main/Playground/Playground.ViewModels/Routes.cs): Contains the strongly-typed route and parameter definitions.
+This should be together with your view models so they can make compiler-checked navigation calls.
+- [`AppWindow.cs`](https://github.com/Singulink/Singulink.UI/blob/main/Playground/Playground/AppWindow.cs): The main app window where "view model to view" mappings are defined and the navigator is configured.
+Back button handling is also setup here.

 **Supported Platforms**: .NET 8.0+, WinUI (WinAppSDK 1.7+), Uno Platform 6.0+